SilverCrow2323/Renpy-Vita-Portings/README.md

 # Ren'Py Vita: Porting Tests
-List of possibily Ren'Py games (mostly VN) to be ported with [renpy-vita](https://github.com/SonicMastr/renpy-vita).
+List of possibile Ren'Py games (mostly VN) to be ported with [renpy-vita](https://github.com/SonicMastr/renpy-vita).

 (Basic conversions without further patches)

-## Do you want to suggest a game to be ported?
+## Do you want to suggest a specific game to be ported?
-Go in the "Issues" section and open a new one!
+Go to the "Issues" section and open a new one!

-The game must be pretty basic, videos are not supported
+The game must be pretty basic; videos are not supported.

 ---

 <details><summary>PORT IN PROGRESS</summary>
 <p>